 Many products are sold in local home improvement stores and by online retailers are marketed as being a quick and easy solution for eliminating pests.
 Some of these include sprays, baiting stations, and granular formulas, which often create very mediocre results and simply cause further frustration.
 Also, some of these options might contain harsh chemical agents that pose health risks.

 The best way of responding to most pest intrusions is to consult with a seasoned pest extermination professional that is trained and properly equipped to get the job done.
 They will conduct a detailed interior and exterior property inspection to assess the nature of the problem, and propose the best treatment plan.
 An experienced professional will also diligently follow-up to ensure total customer satisfaction.

 Since 1995, the team of experts with Apex of Edisto Pest Management has been assisting customers in the Edisto Island region faced with problems associated with stinging insects, rodents, termites, and many other unwanted pests.
 We also understand the importance of operating in a manner that is safe for our customers and the local environment.
 Therefore, we now use many of the latest products available in the market today that are recommended by the Greater Charleston Pest Control Association, and other industry leaders.

 Our company is firmly committed to ongoing training and education, and staff members have earned many of the leading certifications, including Master Pest Control Technician, Master Termite Technician, and Wood Infestation Inspector.
 Contact our office today to schedule an onsite inspection and estimate.
 Remember to ask about our year-round protection plans.
-We offer a mosquito control service as well as home pest control and commercial pest management services.
+We offer a professional mosquito control service, as well as home pest control and commercial pest management services.